mythaxis/mythaxis.github.io/content/issue-38/something-else.md

 I close my eyes, and I’m back in the storage room, where dust motes floated between the stacks of text books.
 The lock clanked, the door swung open, and a police officer shouldered into the room aiming a shimmering rifle.
 As he spotted me, his stunned expression looked so sad, so human, that I almost forgot how well armed he was.

 No one will save me this time, though.
 I think of the wall ripped up by bullets.
-Whatever is out there will kill whoever it finds, armed or not.
+Whatever is out there will kill whoever finds it, armed or not.
 The only way to survive this time is to escape.

 I push myself up onto shaky feet and shove my way out of the stall, refusing to make eye contact with my reflection in the mirror.
 I hold my breath and listen for any sounds on the other side of the locked bathroom door.